Résistance-Fer: Personnel

 Jean-Guy Bernard, Louis Armand and Jean Marthelot established the group in 1943 with the help of the director of the SNCF Albert Guerville and of the Cohors-Asturies and Emilie Plouviez groups.
-Résistance-Fer is considered part of the network of Forces Françaises Combattantes which was part of the Délégation Générale.
+Résistance-Fer formed part of the network of Forces Françaises Combattantes which was part of the Délégation Générale.
 After the arrest of Jean-Guy Bernard in January 1944, Armand took charge of the group under the control of Jacques Chaban-Delmas.
 Philippe Leroy was named head of the movement in northern France while Louis Lavignon, part of Combat, led the group in the southeastern Rhone-Alpes region in 1944.
 He was arrested on May 17, 1944, and died in the deportation camp of Neuengamme.

 Activity

 The actions of Résistance-Fer were especially effective during the liberation of France.
 Immediately before and after the Allied invasions during Normandy and Provence in 1944, the sabotage of rail transportation became more frequent and proved highly effective first in preventing German troop deployments to the front and later in hindering their retreat.

 For participating in the Resistance, 150 Résistance-Fer agents were shot and approximately 500 deported, with approximately half dying in deportation.